 When you’re injured at work, your first inclination may be to file for workers’ compensation.
 While workers’ compensation can provide employees with benefits for their injuries, you may be eligible to file a work injury claim.
 These claims are different than workers’ compensation claims.
 A work injury typically results from the negligent actions of a third party.
-To get the compensation you deserve, you should have our Midland work injury lawyers at your side.
+To get the compensation you deserve, you should have a Midland work injury lawyer at your side.

 You may be wondering how third-party work injuries happen.
-Let’s look at some of the industries where a third-party may be represented on the worksite and how accidents can happen when those parties are negligent.
+Let’s look at some of the industries in Texas where a third-party may be represented on the worksite and how accidents can happen when those parties are negligent.

 How Do Work Injuries Occur?